Author Archives Fiaa User

 Comments Closed

-On 7th November, the German Economic Team (GET), in collaboration with the Foreign Investors Association of Albania (FIAA), convened a roundtable to present and discuss the policy study titled “Defining Target Groups and Promotional Measures to Attract FDI to Albania.”
+On 6th November, the German Economic Team (GET), in collaboration with the Foreign Investors Association of Albania (FIAA), convened a roundtable to present and discuss the policy study titled “Defining Target Groups and Promotional Measures to Attract FDI to Albania.”
 The event brought together foreign investors operating in Albania, senior representatives from Albanian ministries, embassies, international donors, and institutional stakeholders.

 Read More

-EITI team meets FIAA Members in the MSG
+EITI Team Meets FIAA Members in the MSG

 October 31, 2025